fbpx

 After

-With these three effects in mind you can create playful text or more professional effects perfect for logo design like in method 3!
+With these three effects in mind, you can create playful text or more professional effects to perfect various design projects.

 Happy Stretching 🙂